Dragons, Wyrms, and Wyverns: Their Unnatural History

 The Citadel condemned the book as "provocative but unsound".
 On account of Barth's alleged practice of the higher arts and his studies, King Baelor I Targaryen ordered the book expunged and destroyed during his reign, although some fragments have survived.

 In his book, Septon Barth considers various legends examining the origins of dragons and how they came to be controlled by the Valyrians.
 His theories include the speculation that the bloodmages of Valyria used wyvern stock to create dragons.
 This claim is considered highly dubious by most maesters.

-A fragment of Unnatural History has proved controversial among maesters.
-Claiming to have consulted with texts preserved at Castle Black, Septon Barth stated that the children of the forest could speak with ravens and could make them repeat their words, and thus send messages over a great distance.
-According to Barth, the children taught this magic to the First Men, and this knowledge was passed down to maesters, but degraded, as they no longer know how to speak to the birds, but only send messages on parchment tied to a raven's leg.
+A fragment of Unnatural History that has proved controversial among maesters concerns the speech of ravens.
+Claiming to have consulted with texts preserved at Castle Black, Barth stated his theory that the children of the forest could speak with ravens and make them repeat their words.
+According to Barth's speculations, the children taught this art to the First Men, which was later passed down to the maesters in a degraded form, as the maesters do not know how to speak to the birds.
 Most in the Citadel believe that ravens are incapable of true speech; a few maesters who specialize in the higher mysteries have argued that Barth was correct, but have not been able to prove it.

 A Dance with Dragons

 While writing his dragonlore, Tyrion Lannister recalls that ten years previously he had acquired a fragment of Unnatural History that had eluded Baelor's book burnings.
 He doubts any of Barth's work had found its way across the narrow sea.